T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs: Related Work

 \subsection{Visual In-Context Learning}

 Visual in-context learning (VICL) refers to adapting vision models to downstream tasks through contextual examples rather than explicit fine-tuning, and it can be broadly divided into visual prompting and prompt-driven conditioning.
-Implicit prompting methods, represented by MAE-VQGAN~\citep{bar2022visual} and Painter~\citep{wang2023painter}, rely on masked prediction or image completion as objectives, enabling models to generalize under diverse vision tasks.
+Implicit prompting methods, represented by MAE-VQGAN~\cite{bar2022visual} and Painter~\cite{wang2023images}, rely on masked prediction or image completion as objectives, enabling models to generalize under diverse vision tasks.
 In contrast, explicit prompt-driven approaches leverage explicit conditioning to adapt diverse vision problems.
-For instance, Prompt Diffusion~\citep{wang2023incontext} exploits diffusion-based generation under prompt guidance.
-While PromptGIP~\citep{liu2023promptgip} adopts QA-style prompt structures.
-Additional works such as CoOp~\citep{zhou2022coop} and VPT ~\citep{jia2022vpt} further extend VICL by introducing learnable prompts for vision transformers.
-More recently, X-Prompt~\citep{xprompt2024universal} targets general image generation, compressing contextual signals and unifying diverse vision tasks within an auto-regressive framework.
-Most existing VICL methods focus on performing the visual prompt and query image in the same tasks, our T2T-VICL extends this paradigm to difficult cross-task settings, where the visual prompt and query image are from different tasks, digging the potential knowledge adaptation across diverse vision tasks.
+For instance, Prompt Diffusion~\cite{wang2023context} exploits diffusion-based generation under prompt guidance, while PromptGIP~\cite{liu2024unifying} adopts QA-style prompt structures.
+Additional works such as CoOp~\cite{zhou2022learning} and VPT~\cite{jia2022visual} further extend VICL by introducing learnable prompts for vision transformers.
+More recently, X-Prompt~\cite{sun2024x} targets general image generation, compressing contextual signals and unifying diverse vision tasks within an auto-regressive framework; VisualCloze~\cite{li2025visualcloze} further studies universal image generation via visual demonstrations, where task instructions are inferred from example input-output pairs rather than provided only through language.
+Most existing VICL methods focus on performing the visual prompt and query image in the same tasks, while our T2T-VICL extends this paradigm to difficult cross-task settings, where the visual prompt and query image are from different tasks, digging the potential knowledge adaptation across diverse vision tasks.